Approach and priority topics

 Research and Innovation

 Thanks to the high number and variety of members, UITP actively supports the identification and the introduction of innovations capable to grow quality and market share of the sector.
-In this context, UITP leads or is involved in several projects and initiatives with the objective to harmonize research and innovation.
+In this context, UITP leads or is involved in several projects and initiatives with the objective to harmonise research and innovation.

 The 2015-2017 work programme includes the following EU funded projects: